Sign In Forgot Password

 Intercongregational Partnership

-• Thanksgiving service led jointly by the clergy of BJC and BHPC and by clergy or lay leaders of an area Muslim community (these have included Idara-e-Jaferia Islamic Center of Burtonsville, the International Cultural Center of Montgomery Village, the Islamic Community Center of Potomac)—for adults and children, including a children’s service and fundraising for a charitable organization, followed by lunch
+• Joint Thanksgiving services for adults and children led by the clergy and lay leaders of the three congregations, and/or other area Muslim communities (these have included Idara-e-Jaferia Islamic Center of Burtonsville and the Islamic Community Center of Potomac) with a joint brunch following services and joint offering for a charitable organization.

-The IPC invites you to join in conceiving, planning, and executing events that nurture connections between BJC and BHPC and advance our shared interests.
-To learn more or find out about our next meeting, please contact the chair of the IPC, Marty Ganzglass.
+The ICPC invites you to join in conceiving, planning, and executing events that encourage connections between BJC, BHPC, and MIIC to advance our shared interests and learn more about each other and our faith traditions.
+To learn more or find out about our next meeting, please contact the chairs of the ICPC, Evelyn Ganzglass (eganzglass@gmail.com) from BJC and Judy Ozone (judy.l.ozone@gmail.com) from Bradley Hills Presbyterian Church.
+We meet by zoom on the second Wednesday of each month at 5:00 pm.